cyberbotics/webots-doc/guide/webots-license-system.md

 > **note**:
 Cyberbotics license servers are located in Switzerland on a highly reliable network featuring a 99.9% up-time.
-However, if for some reason our servers would fail, a security system will allow you to run Webots even in case of server failure, by connecting automatically to an alternate server located in the Cloud (hosted on Google App Engine).
+However, if for some reason our servers would fail, a security system will allow you to run Webots, by connecting automatically to an alternate server located in the Cloud (hosted on Google App Engine).

 ### Firewall configuration (optional)